dionys93/ety-dictionary/data-text/inglisce/orthography/phenomena/diacritics/diacritics-overview.md

 * Masculine nouns/adjectives: circumflex marks quality only
 * Feminine nouns/adjectives: circumflex marks both quality and stress

+Unlike the acute and grave accents, the circumflex may appear in **unstressed syllables** when vowel quality must be preserved.

 ---

 ### Stress and Accent Economy